Frequently asked questions

 Do you work with parents even if their child is not in therapy?

 Yes.
-SPACE is a parent-focused approach, which means I work directly with caregivers rather than with the child or teen.
-Parent sessions can be helpful whether or not your child is currently in therapy.
+SPACE is designed for caregivers.
+Parent work can be effective whether or not your child is in therapy.

 Do you meet with parents and teens separately?